 FATTY ACIDS | OMEGA-3

-In the foregoing, food or supplements were mentioned that have a protective effect on the heart because they contain omega-3 fatty acids.
+In the aforementioned, food or supplements were mentioned that have a protective effect on the heart because they contain omega-3 fatty acids.
 This influence is inter alia related to the antithrombotic properties of these foods.
 It is because of these characteristics that the foods or supplements in question can reduce the risk of cardiovascular system disorders.
 This is connected with a combination of effects on the functioning of the same system.
 Your cardiovascular system consists of your heart, blood vessels, veins, capillaries and blood.

 These effects are mentioned in the following:

 In the first place, the aforementioned fatty acids can contribute to a reduction in the risk of acute heart failure and arteriosclerosis.
-In addition, they can contribute to the lower blood pressure.
+In addition, they can contribute to lower blood pressure.
 There can also be a decrease in the coagulation factor and the amount of fat in the blood.